Tomato Chicken Curry

 Storage Suggestions

-You can freeze this curry for about a month.
+You can freeze this curry for a month.
 Thaw it overnight in the fridge and heat it properly when you want to serve it.

 Add some water while re-heating the curry if it has thickened.